wizelineacademy/kubernetes-academy/HANDSON.md

 # Wordpress application

 For this example we have a basic application in Wordpress with its database over MySQL.
-We're going to use offical MySQL and Wodpress docker images from DockerHub.
+We're going to use official MySQL and Wordpress docker images from DockerHub.

 So, first we need to deploy MySQL database over our K8s with the next **svc** and **deployment** configuration.